Chronic Cough Specialist

 - Risk factors for HIV infection

-Dextromethorphan is related to codeine but is technically not an opioid.
+DMP is related to codeine but is technically not an opioid.
 It also suppresses the cough center in the brain.
-Dextromethorphan is the active ingredient in many over-the-counter (OTC) and prescription cough preparations.
+DMP is the active ingredient in many over-the-counter (OTC) and prescription cough preparations.
 It is not addictive and, when used correctly, causes little drowsiness.
 Overdose can cause hallucinations, agitation, and sometimes coma.

 Some doctors recommend expectorants (sometimes called mucolytics) to help loosen mucus by making bronchial secretions thinner and easier to cough up.
-Such a treatment for chronic cough does not suppress it, and evidence indicating effectiveness of these drugs is lacking.
+This is used most often in patients with chronic bronchitis.
+Such a treatment for does not suppress it, and evidence indicating effectiveness of these drugs is lacking.
 The most commonly used expectorants are preparations that contain guaifenesin.
 These are not commonly used in patients with chronic dry cough.
-Chronic cough specialists generally do not use cough suppressants, as they merely suppress the symptoms rather than addressing the root of the issue.
+Cough suppressants are generally not recommended as they merely suppress the symptoms rather than addressing the root of the problem.

 What are some other treatments for chronic cough?

-Steam inhalation (for example, using a vaporizer) is commonly thought to reduce cough.
-Other topical treatments, such as cough drops, are also popular, but there is no convincing evidence that such forms of chronic cough treatment are effective.
+Home remedies such as steam inhalation (for example, using a vaporizer) is commonly thought to reduce cough and mucus production.
+Other topical treatments, such as cough drops, are also popular, but there is no convincing evidence that such forms of treatment are effective.